 Porcelain Tableware Worth Up To $5,000

 Remember those fancy china sets that your mom simply refused to give away despite them being unused for years?
 As it turns out, her wise decision could be worth a substantial amount of money today.
-These porcelain antiques, which were inspired by China's blue and white painted ceramics, were extremely popular in the 1800s, and any hand-me-downs in your possession from that era could be worth a fortune.
+These porcelain antiques, which were inspired by China's blue and white painted ceramics, were extremely popular in the 1800s, and any hand-me-downs in your possession from that era could be worth a fortune, so check all your antiques.

 They are currently selling for as much as $5,000 on eBay.
 You're probably grateful that your mom had the sense to see a treasure when she saw it, aren’t you?